shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 categories: [ engineering, architecture, leadership]
 image: "assets/images/jenga.png"
 ---
 The "duct-tape and strings" approach to building software prioritizes functionality and rapid iteration.
 That comes at the cost of design perfection and technical debt.
-It raises eyebrows among proponents of careful planning.
-However, it's a valid approach to real-world pressures and can lead to successful results.
+It stresses the heck out of proponents of careful planning.
+But it's a valid approach to real-world pressures and can lead to successful results.

-## The Pragmatism of Imperfection
 Imagine spending days and nights over months, working on the perfect software app.
 You architected every component and anticipated every future need.
 Meanwhile, the deadlines pass by and a competitor releases a technically inferior product.
 It happens to meet the general market needs.
 Your app's not even released, and you're already playing catch-up.
 The pursuit of perfect software is admirable, but the reality is different.
 Software engineers are limited by urgent business needs, limited resources, and a rapidly changing market.
 A perfectly written application is an intractable ideal these days, and much less of a North Star.

 I realized 'just ok' is a viable option a few years ago during a software pilot project I worked on.
 My squad created the pilot to show the potential of a new technology.
 It wasn't meant to be a permanent 'real' app.
 It quickly captured the attention of management.
 Deliver urgently, came the instruction.
 The team chose to launch the system in its proof-of-concept form.
 We knew it wasn't perfect, but it had created immediate value.
 It was an unusual decision for our generally orthodox company.
 The project was successfully delivered.
 After immediately delivering the business-critical functionality, we eventually improved the underlying infrastructure.